pboettch/cxx_argp/README.md

 Custom argument converters can be implemented by passing a function as second argument to `add_option()`.
 The user has thus complete control of what to do with the raw argument `const char *`.

-The prototpye of the function to be given is `bool(const char *)`.
+The prototype of the function to be given is `bool(const char *)`.

 The user has to return `true` if the argument is acceptable for this option, or `false` if not.

-There are not limits in regards what can be done using this features:
+There are no limit in regards what can be done using this feature:

 #### Lambdas